arunbear/Mic/README.md

     is $counter->next => 0;
     is $counter->next => 1;

+_This example was included for completeness.
+Creating a class this way is not recommended for real world projects as it doesn't scale up as well as the mainstream usage (i.e. using separate packages)._

 ## Specification

 The meaning of the keys in the specification hash are described next.